syh19/siyuan-plugin-task-list/README.md

 [中文](https://github.com/syh19/siyuan-plugin-task-list/blob/main/README_zh_CN.md)

-# Latest version `v1.0.10` change log
+# Latest version `v1.1.0` change log

-**Enhancement**
+**Bugfix**

-- ✨✨✨ Support configure whether to display additional information near the task node in the document editing area.
+- Fix the issue where the additional information near the task node in the document editing area is not displayed in some scenarios and adjust the position slightly

 > - [For more information about the plugin, please view here](https://liuyun.io/article/1711344682726)
 > - [Please view the CHANGE LOG of all versions here](https://github.com/syh19/siyuan-plugin-task-list/blob/main/CHANGELOG_EN.md)